houxianxu/website-deprecated/_posts/2015-04-25-support-vector-machine.md

 ####Transfer multi-class classification into binary classification problem

 We need change multiple classes into two classes, and the idea is to construct several logistic classifier for each class.
 We set the value of y (label) of one class to 1, and 0 for other classes.
 Thus, if we have K classes, we build K SVM and use it for prediction.
-The idea is the same as use [logistic regression](http://houxianxu.github.io/logistic-softmax-regression/#multiclass) for multi-classfication.
+The idea is the same as use [logistic regression](http://houxianxu.github.io/logistic-softmax-regression/#multiclass) for multi-classification.
 <!-- ![One vs all]({{ site.url }}/images/logisticRegression/4.png "Figure 4") -->
 <center><img src="/images/logisticRegression/4.png" width="80%"></center>

-#### Multiclass Support Vector Machine loss
+#### Multi-class Support Vector Machine loss
 Similar to [softmax](http://houxianxu.github.io/logistic-softmax-regression/), For mutilple classes problems (K categoires), it is possible to establish a mapping function for each class.
 We can simply use a linear mapping for all classes (K mapping function):

 $$ f(x^{(i)}, W, b) = Wx^{(i)} + b =f(x^{(i)}, W) = Wx^{(i)} \:(bias \: trick)$$